Bit-Quill/amazon-timestream-connector-prometheus/privatelink/DEVELOPER_README.md

 ## Deployment

-The following SAM template deploys an EC2 instance along with required VPC endpoints and resources for launching Prometheus and the Prometheus connector.
+The following SAM template deploys an EC2 instance along with required VPC endpoints and resources for launching Prometheus and the Prometheus Connector.

 From your existing VPC, you will need the following values:
 - VPC ID: This is the ID of your existing VPC